kubernetes-sigs/cluster-api-provider-aws/docs/getting-started.md

 ## Prerequisites

 Get the latest [clusterctl release](https://github.com/kubernetes-sigs/cluster-api-provider-aws/releases) and place it in your path.
-If a release isn't available, or you might prefer to build the latest version from master you can build it with `go get sigs.k8s.io/cluster-api/provider-aws/...`.
+If a release isn't available, or you might prefer to build the latest version from master you can use `go get sigs.k8s.io/cluster-api/provider-aws/...`.

 ### Bootstrapping AWS Identity and Access Management with CloudFormation